-Providing an additional 155 LZ Residential lots will contribute to ensuring that there is sufficient feasible housing capacity to meet the needs of the next immediate period (3-5 years).
+Providing an additional 1320 LZ Residential lots will contribute to ensuring that there is sufficient feasible housing capacity to meet the medium-term needs (3-10 years).
 Provision for medium density housing in the development enables a wide range of housing types, sizes, and densities to be available to satisfy social and affordability needs and respond to demographic change.